CONNECT WITH me ON INSTAGRAM

 Cuba Casa particular | Cons

-Most casa particulars in Cuba list that they have a washing machine or laundry facilities.
-They often don’t have a washing machine and instead have a paid laundry service.
-It’s cheap and convenient yet it’s something to keep in mind.
+Most casa particulars in Cuba will list on Airbnb that they have a washing machine or laundry facilities.
+Yet they often don’t have a washing machine and instead have a paid laundry service.
+It’s cheap and convenient, but it’s something to keep in mind.

-The scammers will spot you on the street and you’ll appear to those scammers like a kid with hot chips at the beach looks to a flock of seagulls.
+And when you’re running all over town with your luggage, everyone will try to scam you.
+The scammers will spot you on the street and you’ll appear to those scammers, like a kid with hot chips at the beach looks to a flock of seagulls.
 They’ll come from all directions offering ‘help’.

 Cuba Accommodation | Conclusions

-The ‘all inclusive’ hotel crowd see nothing of Cuba.
-They simply act as a funnel of foreign currency to the Cuban government.
-The hotels in Cuba are generally owned or in partnership with the government.
+The ‘all inclusive’ hotel crowd more often than not, end up seeing nothing of Cuba.
+They simply act as a funnel of foreign currency to the Cuban Government.
+The hotels in Cuba are often owned or in partnership with the government and if you’re going to visit Cuba, you should try to ensure your money gets spent in private businesses.

 Where Can I Get More Information About Cuba?